Le Creuset is the brand name of a line of stove and ovenware. It is best known for its cast iron pots and pans coated in porcelain enamel.

 Don’t put under a broiler.

 Cadmium was used in the coloration of some enamelled brands of cookware (not just Creuset) up until the 1970s to get really bright exterior colours, until the American FDA expressed concerns about it.
-Le Creuset changed their their glaze formulas, to ensure that no cadmium is released during cooking.
+Le Creuset changed their glaze formulas to ensure that no cadmium is released during cooking.
 Worth noting as well, perhaps, is that the glaze where the cadmium is, is only on the outside of the pot.

 In 1924, Armand Desaegher and Octave Aubecq, both Belgian, met at an industrial Exhibition in Brussels.
 Desaegher was an iron-caster; Aubecq was an enameller.
-They decided to go into a business adventure together creating enamelled kitchen vessels.
+They decided to go into business together creating enamelled kitchen vessels.

 They set up their factory in 1925 in Fresnoy-le-Grand dans l’Aisne, France.
 That location provided them easy transport access to the supplies they would need.